lingtalfi/Panda-headers-js/README.md

 ```

-Then we can use the helper like this:
+If you are using the **fetch** api, then we can use the helper like this:

 ```js
 const panda = require("panda-headers");